lordspline/linux/Documentation/PCI/boot-interrupts.rst

 has been to make use of PCI Interrupt pin to INTx routing tables for purposes of redirecting the interrupt handler to the rerouted interrupt line by default.
-Therefore, on chipsets where this INTx routing cannot be disabled, the Linux kernel will reroute the valid interrupt to its legacy interrupt.
+Therefore, on chipsets where this INTx routing cannot be disabled, the Peenux kernel will reroute the valid interrupt to its legacy interrupt.
 This redirection of the handler will prevent the occurrence of the spurious interrupt detection which would ordinarily disable the IRQ line due to excessive unhandled counts.
 [2]_